AeroVironment Switchblade: History

-Conceived by the U.S. Air Force Special Operations Command (AFSOC), developed by the U.S. Army, the Switchblade was meant to help U.S. troops respond to enemy ambushes in Afghanistan.
-Close air support takes time to arrive, is expensive to conduct, and risks collateral damage in urban areas.
-Troop-carried guided missiles such as the FGM-148 Javelin are also much larger, heavier, and more expensive, and few if any are carried on a typical patrol.
+Designed by the United States Air Force Special Operations Command (AFSOC) and developed by the United States Army, the Switchblade was designed to assist US troops in responding to enemy ambushes in Afghanistan.
+Close air support takes time to arrive, is costly to operate, and risks collateral damage in urban areas.
+Troop-carried guided missiles, such as the FGM-148 Javelin, are also significantly larger, heavier, and more expensive, and only a few, if any, are carried on a typical patrol.
 Human-portable unmanned aerial vehicles (UAVs) like the Raven or Puma can spot threats but lack weapons.
 The backpackable, relatively inexpensive Switchblade has sensors to help spot enemy fighters and an explosive warhead to attack them from above, which is especially helpful in dug-in positions like rooftops or ridge lines.

-On 29 July 2011, the U.S. Army awarded AeroVironment a $4.9 million contract for "rapid fielding" of an unspecified number of Switchblades to forces in Afghanistan.
-On 20 March 2012, the Army added $5.1 million, totaling $10 million.
+On July 29, 2011, the U.S. Army awarded AeroVironment a $4.9 million contract for "rapid fielding" of an unspecified number of Switchblades to forces in Afghanistan.
+On March 20, 2012, the Army added $5.1 million, totaling $10 million.

 In May 2012, the United States Marine Corps began ordering Switchblades to allow troops to strike improvised explosive device (IED) emplacement teams and similar targets.
-Usually when air support is called in, attackers slip away before a large UAV, attack helicopter, fighter-bomber, or quick reaction force can arrive on station.
+Usually, when air support is called in, attackers slip away before a large UAV, attack helicopter, fighter bomber, or quick reaction force can arrive at the station.
 Marines sometimes couldn't get support due to other units getting mission priority.
 The Switchblade is small enough to fit in a Marine's ALICE or MOLLE pack and locks onto and tracks a target once selected.

 In late 2012, 75 Switchblades were supplied to U.S. soldiers in Afghanistan.
 Several successful employments had occurred by January 2013.
-Although the military would not confirm details about its deployment, effectiveness, distribution, or tactical employment, commanders reported that it was "very effective".
-Shortly after, a joint urgent needs statement was requested by the Army theater commanders for more systems.
-The number requested was not specified, but was "dramatically more" than the 75 systems initially supplied and exceeded budget limitations.
+Although the military would not confirm details about its deployment, effectiveness, distribution, or tactical employment, commanders reported that it was "very effective."
+Shortly after, the Army theatre commanders requested a joint urgent needs statement for more systems.
+The number requested was not specified but was "dramatically more" than the 75 systems initially supplied and exceeded budget limitations.
 The Switchblade gained notoriety among soldiers using it and insurgents targeted by it.
-The Army classifies it as a direct fire munition rather than a drone.
+The Army classifies it as a direct-fire munition rather than a drone.

 Soldiers embraced it as a valuable tool, especially to reduce collateral damage.
 Unlike most other weapons, the Switchblade can wave off or abort a mission if the situation changes after launch, allowing it to engage a secondary target or destroy itself without inflicting casualties or property damage.
 Wave off was used over a dozen times to prevent civilian casualties that could have been caused had a person not been in the decision loop.